webpack/webpack.js.org/src/content/guides/getting-started.md

 }
 ```

 Now the `npm run build` command can be used in place of the longer commands we used earlier.
 Note that within `scripts` we can reference locally installed npm packages by name instead of writing out the entire path.
-This convention is the standard in most npm-based projects and allows us to directly call `webpack`, instead of `./node_modules/.bin/webpack`
+This convention is the standard in most npm-based projects and allows us to directly call `webpack`, instead of `npx webpack`

 Now run the following command and see if your script alias works: